GenericError/Project-Shell/README.md

 ## A Python Bash Replacement

 ### What is Project Shell?
-Project Shell is a purely Python bash replacement designed for everyday use.
+Project Shell is a purely Python bash replacement for Python 3.3+ designed for everyday use.
 Currently you need to run it from the command line, but we will be changing this hopefully in the near future.

 ### Why Project Shell?